broadinstitute/depmap_omics/README.md

 #### CN

-`copynumbers.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for postprocessing segments and gene-level CN files.
+`copynumbers.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for postprocessing segments and creating gene-level CN files.

 #### Mutation